Search results for

 Google Fi Wireless coverage map from May 2024

 We all know AT&T’s massive network is one of the best around, but Google Fi has another trick up its sleeve.
-It mainly uses the T-Mobile network, but also has partnerships with “multiple carrier networks,” so you can stay connected when traveling domestically or globally.
+It mainly uses the T-Mobile network, but also has a partnership with “multiple carrier networks,” so you can stay connected when traveling domestically or globally.
 So long as your phone is designed to work with Google Fi, you should switch between the networks seamlessly.

 If you look at the map above, the darkest green area indicates Google Fi Wireless’s 5G coverage.
 The lighter areas show off 4G LTE coverage in comparison.
 Google Fi relies on T-Mobile’s 5G network for top-end speeds, so don’t be afraid to reference the Uncarrier’s map for accurate coverage as well.
 Check your local Google Fi coverage with a zip code right here.
 Additionally, compatible devices will also benefit from Google Fi Wireless’ W+ network, which uses Wi-Fi connections to improve your data connection.